carpentries/instructor-training/episodes/15-carpentries.md

 The Carpentries Handbook is the definitive source for policies and information, including tips, checklists, and points of contact for nearly all
 Carpentries-related activities.
 A few examples of useful content include:

-- template emails and checklists for Hosts, Instructors, and Helpers in [The Carpentries Handbook: Teaching and Hosting][docs-teach-host]
+- [template emails and checklists][docs-teach-host] for Hosts, Instructors, and Helpers
 - the [instructor no-show policy][docs-noshow] which is important to read before signing up for your first workshop

 As The Carpentries grows and changes in response to a complex global legal landscape, our policies and procedures are likely to change.
 Be sure to check